rivue/Gamified-Study-Tool/README.md

         or just put in text "rules for creating courses" or something
             - also, make room / course / unit / section consistent in frontend
         - ⭐️ vvvmaybe ask for feedback before doing vvv
+            - also make sure it works well(ish) for mobile
         - ⭐️ add google auth
         - ⭐️ Terms of use / Policy Page legal agreement thing - ask gpt if I actually need, maybe ask jake how to do but maybe not
             - ⭐️ There are probably websites and stuff for this --> do this before Stripe